Solnyshka1/CES/README.md

-# Course Enrollment System - Project Submission
+# Course Enrollment System(CES)- Project Submission

 Hey there!
 Here's my submission for the Course Enrollment System project.
 I'm Saadat Nurbekova, and I've built a complete system to manage student enrollments in courses.